 The Human Neural Prosthetics Program—under the surgical direction of Jorge A. González-Martínez, MD, PhD—is the result of a multidisciplinary effort to explore the utilization of brain computer interfaces for improving the lives of patients with motor disabilities.
 In 2007, a collaborative group was established—representing expertise in engineering, neuroscience and rehabilitation—to promote clinical trials using brain computer interfaces to control neural prosthetic devices.

-Researchers obtained an initial grant to evaluate micro-ECoG grids in patients in the Epilepsy Monitoring Unit.
+Researchers obtained an initial grant to evaluate micro-ECoG grids in patients with spinal cord injury.
 Data from this study demonstrated that patients could utilize a brain computer interface to control a computer cursor.
 This grant served as the kick-start for two clinical trials.

 In the first, quadriplegic patients are implanted with a custom-designed ECoG grid for up to 30 days.
 The first subject was able to obtain consistent three-dimensional cursor control using a 3D visual environment.
 He was also able to successfully control a robotic arm.
 Additional subjects have also successfully achieved cursor control in a 3D virtual environment and control of a robotic arm.
 The initial work was funded by the Cortical Control of a Dextrous Prosthetic Hand study funded by National Institute of Neurological Disorders and Stroke (NINDS) and Andrew B. Schwartz, PhD (Department of Neurobiology) was the principal investigator.